imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 These data can be used to control the processing flow.
 For example a conditional event can evaluate the adapter.error_code to control the outcome of the event.

-Furthermore, a Plugin can investigate the Adapter Exception data and interrupt the processing life-cycle by throwing a PluginException.
+Of course, a Plugin can investigate the Adapter Exception data and interrupt the processing life-cycle by throwing a PluginException.
 In this case a running transaction will be automatically rolled back.

 	...
 	public ItemCollection run(ItemCollection documentContext, ItemCollection adocumentActivity)
 		throws PluginException {
 		....
 		if (documentContext.hasItem("adapter.error_code") {
-			throw new PluginException(e);
+			throw new PluginException(documentContext.getItemValueString("adapter.error_context"),
+		 	 documentContext.getItemValueString("adapter.error_code"),
+			 documentContext.getItemValueString("adapter.error_message")
+			);
 		}
 	}